microsoft/RL4BandwidthEstimationChallenge/README.md

 * [November 24th, 2023]: the details and instructions for the first preliminary evaluation opportunity are posted on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/preliminary-evaluation/).
 * [December 6th, 2023]: preliminary evaluation submission deadline extended to December 8th, 2023 11:59 PM AoE. torch_policy.py [bug fixed](https://github.com/microsoft/RL4BandwidthEstimationChallenge/commit/7258bda0e87d2f7f1ad8a8380806e45bb88c29d7).
 * [December 15th, 2023]: results of the first preliminary evaluation stage are posted on the challenge website [results page](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/results/).
 * [December 22nd, 2023]: the final submission deadline has been extended to January 26th, 2024.
-Please refer to the updated timeline for the challenge, which can be reviewed [here](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/timeline/).
+Please refer to the updated timeline for the challenge, which can be viewed [here](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/timeline/).
 * [December 22nd, 2023]: the details and instructions for the second preliminary evaluation opportunity are announced on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/preliminary-evaluation/).
+* [January 12th, 2023]: results of the second preliminary evaluation stage are posted on the challenge website [results page](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/results/).
+* [January 15th, 2023]: paper registration deadline on the [hotcrp submission website](https://mmsys24ods.hotcrp.com/) and paper submission deadline have been extended to January 26th, 2024, and February 2nd, 2024, respectively.
+Please refer to the updated timeline for the challenge, which can be viewed [here](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/timeline/).

 ## Grand Challenge Description